roosern-dev/investment-in-macbook/README.md

 This is my investment for a chance to get a macbook.
+Hope that my investment pays off and gets the job offer.